Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - Configure routing in each router, either manually or dynamically (with RIPv2 for ex).
 - Configure the DHCP server to allow machines to dynamically receive an IP address if needed
 - Configure a NAT instance (dedicated NAT instance or router)

+## Networking Diagnostic Steps

+When a host cannot access a distant server through the network :
+- **ping the loopback address** : `ping 127.0.0.1`
+If OK, then the IP stack is initialized, else need to reinstall TCP/IP
+- **ping the localhost IP address** : `ping <localhost IP given by ipconfig>`
+If OK, the NIC (Network Interface Card) is working, else issue with the NIC
+- **ping the default gateway IP address** :`ping <gateway IP given by ipconfig>`
+If OK, the NIC can communicate on the local network, else physical issue between host and router.
+- **ping the remote server IP address** : `ping <target server IP>`
+If OK, IP communication works, else issue between router and remote server.
+- **ping the remote server machine name** : `ping <target server name>`
+If OK, then the network is correctly configured, else DNS issue converting the name to IP address

+## 7-steps Network Troubleshooting

+1 - Identify the problem
+2 - Establish a theory of probable cause
+3 - Test the theory
+4 - Establish a plan of action and identify its potential effects
+5 - Implement the plan or escalate
+6 - Verify full system functionality
+7 - Document findings, actions and outcome

 ## IDS / IPS (Intrusion Detection/Prevention System)